About Alliant Energy

 - Social Media

-During the last two decades, Alliant Energy's tree planting programs have contributed more than one million trees and seedlings to communities, schools and non-profit organizations throughout our utility service territory.
+During the last two decades, our tree planting programs have contributed more than one million trees and seedlings to communities, schools and non-profit organizations throughout our service territory.

-The 1.1 million trees and seedlings planted through Branching Out have helped our customers reduce their electricity consumption by more than 14.9 million kilowatt-hours - with the environmental impact of 125.8 million pounds of carbon sequestered.
+The 1.1 million trees and seedlings planted through Branching Out have helped our customers reduce their electricity consumption by more than 14.9 million kilowatt-hours.
+This is the equivalent of preventing 125.8 million pounds of carbon.

 Volunteers have played a crucial role in this work, with more than 120,000 volunteers putting in nearly 500,000 volunteer hours.